-Election 2018: Off to the Racists
+Election 2018: Off to the racists

 Congressman DeSantis called me right after he won the primary and told me that he was very serious about making inroads in the Black community in his race for governor and asked me to come to Florida and make things happen in the Black community.

 He then authorized and empowered me to do what was necessary to get him the results he wanted.
-The last pre-election poll I saw showed us polling at 2% of the Black community.
-According to CNN’s exit polls from election day, DeSantis actually received 14% of the Black vote!!!
+The last pre-election poll I saw showed us polling at 2 percent of the Black community.
+According to CNN’s exit polls from election day, DeSantis actually received 14 percent of the Black vote!!!
 That is why Gillum lost his bid to become Florida’s first elected Black governor; his loss had nothing to do with racism or voter suppression.

 Listening to these radical Black quasi-journalists, you wouldn’t have known that the people of Florida rejected Gillum’s platform, NOT his race!